Michael-A-Heuer/Michael-A-Heuer/README.md

 - 🌱 I want to work on meaningful and sustainable projects that leave a mark.

-- 🦅 I’m currently working at [Aragon](https://aragon.org/aragonosx) as a [Software Engineer & Researcher](https://blog.aragon.org/welcoming-michael-heuer-as-solidity-developer-and-researcher-at-the-aragon-association/).
+- 🦅 I’m currently working at [Aragon](https://aragon.org) as a [Software Engineer & Researcher](https://blog.aragon.org/welcoming-michael-heuer-as-solidity-developer-and-researcher-at-the-aragon-association/), where I spear-head the architecture of Aragon OSx ([1](https://github.com/aragon/osx), [2](https://github.com/aragon/osx-commons), [3](https://github.com/aragon/osx-plugin-template-hardhat)).

 - 🧙 I wrote performance critical C++ code for the HPC clusters at RWTH Aachen University and ETH Zurich: